salty511/dataengineering-internship/README.md

 The ETL pipeline extracts data from local and remote sources, performs cleaning and transformation operations and loads the data into GCS.

-### Extraction

-The data for this project are contained within local csv files in `data/raw/` however, we also need to get currency conversion rates for the transactions

 Sources: data/raw/*\
 ETL Scripts: src/*\
 Store: GCS